List of Wikipedias: Variations in editions

 Wikipedia projects vary in how they divide dialects and variants.
 For example, the English Wikipedia includes most modern varieties of English including American English and British English.
-Similarly, the Catalan Wikipedia encompasses all Catalan variants, like Valencian, Balearic or France's Catalan; Spanish Wikipedia includes both Peninsular Spanish and Latin American Spanish; and the Portuguese Wikipedia includes both European Portuguese and Brazilian Portuguese.
+Similarly, the Catalan Wikipedia encompasses all Catalan variants, such as Valencian, Balearic, or France's Catalan; Spanish Wikipedia includes both Peninsular Spanish and Latin American Spanish; and the Portuguese Wikipedia includes both European Portuguese and Brazilian Portuguese.
 In contrast, some languages have multiple Wikipedias.
-For example, Serbo-Croatian encompasses four Wikipedia editions, Serbo-Croatian and three different standardized varieties (Bosnian, Croatian, and Serbian).
+For example, Serbo-Croatian encompasses four Wikipedia editions: Serbo-Croatian and three different standardized varieties (Bosnian, Croatian, and Serbian).

 Additionally, some Wikipedia projects apply different approaches to orthography.
 For instance, the Chinese Wikipedia automatically transliterates between six standard forms: three using simplified Chinese characters (Mainland China, Malaysia, and Singapore) and three using traditional Chinese characters (Taiwan, Hong Kong, and Macau).
 And rather than relying on transliteration, Belarusian has separate Wikipedia projects for the official Narkamaŭka and Taraškievica orthographies.

 Wikipedia edition codes

 Each Wikipedia project has a code, which is used as a subdomain of wikipedia.org.
-The codes mostly conform to ISO 639-1 two-letter codes or ISO 639-3 three-letter codes, with preference given to a two-letter code if available.
+The codes mostly conform to ISO 639-1 two-letter codes or ISO 639-2/ISO 639-3 three-letter codes, with preference given to a two-letter code if available.
 For example, en stands for English in ISO 639-1, so the English Wikipedia is at en.wikipedia.org.
+There are also some Wikimedia-specific original creations like simple (for the Simple English Wikipedia) or be-tarask (for the Belarusian Wikipedia).

 Wikipedia editions

+For an updated list sorted by article count see :meta:List of Wikipedias (including also a list of the wikipedias with nonstandard language codes and redirects).

+Active Wikipedias

-The table below lists all the language editions of Wikipedia roughly sorted by the number of active users (registered users who have made at least one edit in the last thirty days).
+The table below lists all the language editions of Wikipedia sorted by the date of launch.

-The Nostalgia Wikipedia is an archive of the English Wikipedia's initial display.